johanmazoyer/Asterix/docs/run_asterix.rst

     - wavelength_0 : float, central wavelength (in meters).
     - Delta_wav : float, Spectral band (in meters).
     - nb_wav : int, Number of monochromatic images in the spectral band (must be odd number).
 Ignored if Delta_wav = 0.
+    - mandatory_wls : list of floats.
+Specific wavelengths that need to appear to simulate the polychromatic image, ignored if Delta_wav = 0.
+Must be in the range ]wavelength_0 - Delta_wav / 2 , wavelength_0 + Delta_wav / 2[.
+Default is an empty list ('mandatory_wls =  , ').
+In the case of an empty list case, the nb_wav simulation wavelenghts are chosen to be well equally distributed in the Delta_wav.
+This is an advanced user parameter as it might break the polychromatic correction.
     - dimScience : int, detector science image size (in pixels).
     - Science_sampling : float, Sampling in the detector science image lambda/Entrance_pupil_diameter (in pixels).
     - diam_pup_in_m : float, pupil diameter (in meters).